-Samba uses the SMB (server message block) protocol that is based on the NetBIOS services.
-Microsoft released the protocol so other software manufacturers could establish connections to a Microsoft domain network.
-With Samba, the SMB protocol works on top of the TCP/IP protocol, so the TCP/IP protocol must be installed on all clients.
+Samba uses the SMB (server message block) protocol, which is based on NetBIOS services.
+Microsoft released the protocol so that software from other manufacturers could establish connections to a servers running Microsoft operating systems.
+Samba implements the SMB protocol on top of the TCP/IP protocol, which means that TCP/IP must be installed and enabled on all clients.